chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 I really enjoy working across all technologies and would prefer to keep it that way.
 Despite being a full stack engineer, front-end has always had a special place in my heart.
 Across technologies, I've done a little bit of a lot, some examples:

 - Modern front-end with VueJS 2/3, React and Angular
-  - My preference and most experience is with VueJS but would work in any of the modern stacks including Svelte or Solid
+  - My preference and most experience is with VueJS but would love to learn and work in any of the modern stacks including Svelte or Solid
 - NodeJS
 - Azure Services, AWS Services
 - Native iOS and Android